bhenzyldave/bhesh/README.md

 // Linux or MacOS (UNIX)
 chmod +x ./build.sh
 ./build.sh

-// Windows
-./build.bat
 ```
-After this, the binary file should be stored on `./build` where `.` is the current directory where the cloned repository is located.
-Hence, you can now test it by:
+After this, the binary file should be stored in `./build`, where `.` is the current directory in which the cloned repository is located.
+Hence, you can now run it by:
 ```
 // Linux or MacOS (UNIX)
 build/bhesh